Kennedy tries to defend COVID-19 vaccine stance in raucous Senate hearing

 Wyden went on to attack Kennedy, saying he had “stacked the deck” of a vaccines advisory committee by replacing scientists with “skeptics and conspiracy theorists.”

-Last week, the Trump administration fired the CDC's director less than a month into her tenure.
+Last week, the Trump administration fired the CDC's director — a Trump appointee who was confirmed by the Senate — less than a month into her tenure.
 Several top CDC leaders resigned in protest, leaving the agency in turmoil.

 The ousted director, Susan Monarez, wrote in The Wall Street Journal on Thursday that Kennedy was trying to weaken public health protections.